 - Go green: Dispose off plates in a dustbin.
 Most shops will have them placed at prominent locations.

 - Water: We suggest carrying your own bottle of water so that you don’t have to buy one while there.

 - No waste please: Try and avoid wasting food.

 Now for a quick overview of the food before we get into the specifics of what each of the joints serve.
-There are about 15 outlets serving different types of food (listed below outlet by outlet).
+There are about 15 different eateries serving different types of food (listed below outlet by outlet).
 We would classify the food varieties into the following categories in decreasing order of specialty – from must-have to do-try to also-available.

-(Not to say that food listed in the last category is not good – it’s just not what this street is known for.
-Also, some of those in the last category are relatively new additions to this otherwise old food street, and purists that we are, we would like to call them out.)
+(Not to say that food listed in the last category is not good – it’s just not what this food street is known for.
+Also, some of those in the last category are relatively new additions to this otherwise old eat street, and purists that we are, we would like to call them out.)

 - Regular South-Indian Tiffin – Dosas & Uttapams (made with generous amounts of pure ghee), Idli, Vadas, Lemon Rice, Curd Rice, Vermicelli Upma